Royal FC Mandel United

+Royal FC Mandel United, commonly known as RFC Mandel United, formerly KFC Mandel United, is a football club based in Izegem, Belgium which is located in the Flemish Region.
+The club set to competing in the Belgian Division 2 from 2025–26, the fourth tier of Belgian football after promotion from Belgian Division 3 in 2024–25.
+The club was originally founded in 1926.

 History

 KFC Izegem

 KFC Izegem was founded as Football Club Izegem in 1926 and joined the Belgian Football Federation one year later.
 FC Izegem started in the regional divisions.
 At the end of the Second World War, in 1945, Izegem was promoted to the national series for the first time.
 From that season on, they played in the national leagues.
 Izegem soon performed well and finished the next seasons ranked at the top of the league every time.

 In 1950, FC Izegem finally managed to win its series.
 For the first time in its history, the club was promoted to the Second Division.
 After some major league reforms, a large number of second division teams had to drop a level.
 In 1953, the club received the royal title.

 In the sixties, after having been relegated twice, Izegem climbed back to the national divisions.
 The following decades, however, it went up and down between the lower national divisions and the highest provincial series.

 Most of the seventies and eighties, they played in the Belgian Third Division.
 In the first season in the third division, Izegem finished second, barely one point behind series winner Aalst, and so missed the chance to advance to the second division.

 KFC Izegem returned to the Third Division in 2012 and from then onwards, they managed to stay in that division.